Updated on September 9, 2024

 Frequently, children and adults who are infected with RSV never know it—they aren’t tested for the virus because they experience cold-like symptoms they ride out at home.

 But a doctor can diagnose likely RSV based on typical symptoms and signs.
 There are also nasal-swab tests.
-To decide whether or not to test, Grover uses a rule of thumb: if a child with possible RSV requires suctioning of the nose and throat, and if that child is sick enough that hospital admission might be necessary, it’s appropriate to test for both RSV and influenza.
+To decide whether to test, Grover uses a rule of thumb: if a child with possible RSV requires suctioning of the nose and throat, and if that child is sick enough that hospital admission might be necessary, it’s appropriate to test for both RSV and influenza.

 How is RSV infection treated?